 If evidence exists anywhere that you have a loan agreement with a borrower and that they've paid any amount of money to you, they can absolutely come back to haunt you in the future.

-Seller financing is a great tool for getting properties sold faster and often at a higher price.
-It’s also a great strategy for real estate investors who want to build sources of recurring income.
-But even with all of its advantages, it’s still important to do the hard work of dealing with loan defaults properly.
+Seller financing is an excellent tool for selling properties faster and often at a higher price.
+It's also a great strategy for real estate investors who want to build sources of recurring income.
+But even with all of its advantages, it's still important to do the hard work of dealing with loan defaults properly.

 Reviewed by Mark H. Zietlow, Innovative Law Group